carlesfernandez/docker-pybombs-gnsssdr/README.md

 Granting the Necessary permission
 --------------
-Above, we made the container processes interactive, forwarded our Display environment variable, mounted a volume for X11 unix socker.
+Above, we made the container processes interactive, forwarded our Display environment variable, mounted a volume for X11 unix socket.
 Sometimes, this will fail first and look something like this, but that's ok:

 > No protocol specified
 > rqt: cannot connect to X server unix: 0